-For this reason, the marriage as a whole has to pay for the other spouse’s living costs after separation until there can be a final hearing to divide the assets.
+For this reason, the marriage as a whole has to pay for each spouse’s living costs after separation often until there can be a final hearing to divide the assets.
 This payment is called spouse maintenance.
-It is a weekly sum of money paid to a spouse for living costs and must be paid by the primary income earning spouse.
+It is often a weekly sum of money paid (sometimes a lumpsum) to a spouse for living costs and must be paid by the primary income earning spouse.

 To find out more about Spousal Maintenance visit this page.

 Does it matter whose fault the divorce is?

 No. The court does not consider which partner was at fault in the breakdown of a marriage, only that the marriage has broken down irretrievably, demonstrated by 12 months of separation.
 This is known as no-fault divorce and has been the case in Australia since 1975, as part of the Family Law Act.